avb-academy/avb_academy/content/_index.md

 title: " AVB Academy"
 ---

+## Help Us Improve the AVB Academy

+With the AVB Academy freshly released to the world, developed by dedicated individuals in their spare time, we are eager to know where to focus our efforts next.
+Your feedback is crucial in helping us shape the future of the Academy.

+Please take a moment to fill out our brief survey and share your thoughts.
+Your input helps us prioritize and improve the content and services we offer, ensuring we continue to meet your needs.

+{{% button href="https://forms.gle/wL78x5h2VFWfEmJ68" style="green" icon="comments" %}}Take the survey{{% /button %}}

 # Introduction

 You are looking for information about the Milan protocol, and someone mentioned that you can find it at the AVB Academy.
 However, you might be wondering: why AVB Academy when you are interested in Milan?
 Before answering that question, let us take a step back.
 What forms the foundation of Milan?